 Having lost a day, the weather was turning crappy and the forecast was for storms the whole week from Texas to Colorado.
 Greatttt!
-I left in rain and heavy mist in a combination of fear and excitement - excitement for the ride, cautiousness about the handling and fears about the reliability of the bike (especially after the hall sensor failure!)
+I left this morning in rain and heavy mist in a combination of fear and excitement - excitement for what lay ahead, cautiousness about the handling and concerns for the reliability of the bike (especially after the hall sensor failure!)

 The wind generators still popped up in clusters across the flat plains between Sweetwater and Lubbock, especially visible on the red dirt mesas nearing Lubbock.